gymrek-lab/gymreklab.github.io/doc/AoU.rst

     The resource ID is just your own name for the resource.
 5. Once you've added all of your resources, you should be able to view them in the :code:`workspace/` folder within JupyterLab or the terminal.

+You can refer to the `Verily Docs <https://support.workbench.verily.com/docs/>`_ to learn how to start a JupyterLab instance, use WDL, add cohorts, or work with the data.